prismicio-community/eleventy-plugin-prismic/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->

+- [ ] Chore (a non-breaking change which is related to package maintenance)
 - [ ] Bug fix (a non-breaking change which fixes an issue)
 - [ ] New feature (a non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)